Stay At Kings Landing

 6. Fish From The Shore Or Dock

-Here’s your chance if you want to fish, but not from a kayak.
+Here’s your chance to fish, but not from a kayak.
 When you stay inside Kings Landing, you have full access to the river to fish all day and night.
 There’s even a fish feeder to ensure that the fish are there!

 7. Invite Your Friends Over